Luthetus/Luthetus.Ide/Docs/TextEditor/installation.md

 <Fluxor.Blazor.Web.StoreInitializer />

 <!--
-    The Luthetus components here, can be more wherever.
+    The Luthetus components here, can be moved wherever.
     Preferably, these are in one's LayoutComponentBase.
     As here they cannot receive any cascading css.
 -->